 One of the important method for lessening power supply variation is using decoupling capacitors in PDN.
-In general form, capacitor placement is based on target impedance, which provides a quantity for PDN design, [25] to [27].
+In general form, capacitor placement is based on target impedance, which provides a quantity for PDN design [25-27].
 In [25], by dividing a capacitor into segments, a modeling approach for the power/ground plane is obtained.
 But, impedance distribution is not sufficient for extraction of PDM; It also requires to have current drawn by each device of the system.
-Due to continuous transistor scaling in ICs, as supply voltage tends to decrease, voltage variation margin progressively reduces, [26].
-In [28] an input impedance including information of the impedance matrix, is proposed to analyze PDNs.
-In [29] an approach is proposed for the modeling, analysis, and design of a PDN.
-Distributed port is used to measure the characterization of the power distribution network.
+Due to continuous transistor scaling in ICs, as supply voltage tends to decrease, voltage variation margin progressively reduces [26].
+In [28], an input impedance including information of the impedance matrix, is proposed to analyze PDNs.
+In [29], an approach is proposed for the modeling, analysis, and design of a PDN.
+Distributed port is used to measure the characterization of the PDN.

-Available power integrity CAD tools can extract the PDM of a board based on DC power consumption of building blocks, not frequency dependent one.
+Available Power Integrity (PI) CAD tools can extract the PDM of a board based on DC power consumption of building blocks, not frequency dependent one.
 Particularly in high frequency circuits and mixed-signal boards, this deficiency emerges more.
 For accurate design of PDN in a board, designer needs to know:

-- 1. frequency dependent supply current,
+- 1. Frequency dependent supply current;

-- 2. consuming supply cross-correlation of operating building blocks of the system, and
+- 2. Consuming supply cross-correlation of operating building blocks of the system;

-- 3. grounding quality on PCB.
+- 3. Grounding quality on PCB.